-Changing the look of a room can be as easy as changing one chair or adding a padded headboard.
-Even if you don't own a sewing machine, you can achieve new looks through the wonders of modern science.
+Changing the entire look of a room can be as easy as changing one chair, or adding a padded headboard.
+Even if you don't own a sewing machine, the wonders of modern science are here to help.
 Today's spray adhesives are light, inexpensive and easy to use.
 Do wear a paint mask to protect your sinuses and lungs, and then follow the simple steps below to attach fabric to pretty much anything you can imagine.

 Things You'll Need